Reviewing The EWA A106 Pro Mini Bluetooth Speaker

 Charging time: 7.8/10

 Small speakers require small batteries, a limiting factor in battery performance.
 The EWA A106 Pro has a 700mAh battery that EWA claims can provide a guaranteed 5 hours of playtime or up to 8 hours at 50% volume.
-During my testing, I got 6 hours and 32 minutes of playtime at around 75% volume.
+I got 6 hours and 32 minutes of playtime during my testing at around 75% volume.

 I was impressed by the charging time.
 Granted, there is limited battery capacity to charge, but it takes less than an hour and a half to charge fully.
 This rapid charging time is particularly useful if you have a power bank, letting you quickly top up the A106 Pro while out and about.